liaowb126/shadowsocks-vertx/README.md

 You could refer to demo config etc/demo.json.

+Edit /etc/sysctl.conf ,then ```sysctl -p``` .
-Edit /etc/sysctl.conf , recommended as follows:
+Recommended as follows:

     net.ipv4.tcp_keepalive_time = 600  (default 7200)
     net.ipv4.tcp_keepalive_intvl = 20  (default 75)
     net.ipv4.tcp_keepalive_probes = 4  (default 9)

-sysctl -p
+It is recommended to use TCP-BBR !

 How to run:
 ===========